 Upright vacuum cleaner features

-- Is the model designed for pet hairs?
+- Is the model designed for pet hair?
 Many manufacturers offer “Pet” models in their ranges.
 The difference between these and standard models is the inclusion of a pet hair hand tool attachment (Dyson call this a “Turbine Tool” and Vax a “Turbo Tool”).
 Basically it looks like a standard hand tool but has a rotating brush bar to draw pet hair from carpet and upholstery.

 - What is the dirt capacity?
 For larger houses or more regularly cleaning, then this is an important feature.
 The bin capacity of Dyson and Vax models varies between 1 and 3 litres.
 Larger bin capacities will mean less frequent emptying.